-When Visual Studio Code also prompts you to configure your base images and exposed port, choose
+When Visual Studio Code also prompts you to configure your base images, exposed port and public endpoint, choose

-Azul Zulu OpenJDK for Azure (Free LTS) for the base image and
+Azul Zulu OpenJDK for Azure (Free LTS) for the base image,

-This command prepares your project to run in Azure Dev Spaces directly from Visual Studio Code.
+This command prepares your project to run in Azure Dev Spaces by generating a Dockerfile and Helm chart.
 It also generates a .vscode directory with debugging configuration at the root of your project.

 Build and run code in Kubernetes from Visual Studio